-Capital & Minor Project Requests: Definitions & Instructions
+Capital and Minor Project Requests: Definitions and Instructions

-Renewals & Replacements — infrastructure projects with costs that are $5k or greater,
+Renewals & Replacements: infrastructure projects with costs of $5k or greater,

-Equipment — pieces of equipment with costs (including shipping and installation costs, where applicable) that are $5k or greater, and
+Equipment: pieces of equipment with costs (including shipping and installation costs, where applicable) of $5k or greater, and

-Information Technology — projects and equipment related to Information Technology needs with costs that are $5k or greater
+Information Technology: projects and equipment related to Information Technology needs with costs of $5k or greater

 Additional Instructions and Information Regarding General IT Capital Budget Requests: